platformsh/platformsh-docs/docs/src/domains/steps/_index.md

 and point it to the IP address that resolves when you access your production project branch.

 To get the IP address, first run `platform environment:info edge_hostname`.
-That will print the "internal" domain name for your project.
+That prints the "internal" domain name for your project.
 Run `ping <that domain name>` to get its IP address.

 In OS X and Linux you can add that IP  to your `/etc/hosts` file.
 In Windows the file is named `c:\Windows\System32\Drivers\etc\hosts`.
 You need to be a admin user to change that file.
-So in OS X you will usually run something like `sudo vi /etc/hosts`.
+So in OS X you usually run something like `sudo vi /etc/hosts`.
-After adding the line the file will look something like:
+After adding the line, the file looks something like:

 ![Hosts File](/images/config-files/hosts-file.png "0.4")